paulipa/sico-wiki/linknet-help-and-guides/mining-fleets.md

 Discord is a third party chat and voice program which allows you to contact all those boosters that are not currently online but would otherwise be able to set up a fleet for you!
 ![ping-commander-800x222.jpg](/ping-commander-800x222.jpg =400x)

-After registering and authenticating on [discord](/tools/communication/discord) you simply type `@imining booster` in the #linknet-general chat channel and ask them if anyone would be able to set up a fleet.
+After registering and authenticating on [discord](/tools/communication/discord) you simply type `@booster orca pilot` in the #linknet-general chat channel and ask them if anyone would be able to set up a fleet.
 Only ask once a while and never spam it in case no one is answering to you.

 ### Eve LinkNet Partners chat
 If you do not want to use discord for some reason or happen to see a Industry Commander online in Eve LinkNet Partners you can try to ask in there for them to raise a fleet.
 However the disadvantage in this compared to discord is that the players holding the role are not getting a notification for this and the message could easily scroll away.
 The second downside is that the players might be simply AFK or doing something else on some other accounts.